ianmartinez/LangPad/README.md

   • Easily insert IPA characters
   • Easily insert other symbols and custom symbols
   • Easily apply accent marks
+  • Add and remove transcription brackets
+  • Easily apply accent marks
   • Pages are stored in a "notebook" that you can add and remove pages from
   • A built in dictionary to store your words in along with the notebook
   • Ability to import and export CSV files for dictionaries
-  • Export dictionary to html tables
+  • Export dictionary to HTML tables
+  • Export pages to HTML